'Painful days ahead' as Haitians struggle to count lives lost in quake | Science-Environment

 Several days since the earthquake, scant aid has arrived in remote areas across the country's south, according to residents and Reuters witnesses.
 In Camp-Perrin, another rural town inland from Les Cayes, more than 100 displaced people, including children and disabled residents, were camped out in a field under the cover of trees after their homes were destroyed by the quake.

-A mudslide from two nights of heavy rain earlier this week had partially blocked the main road leading to the area.
-Any more precipitation could lead to the road being impassable, locals said.
+A mudslide from two nights of heavy rain earlier this week had partly blocked the main road leading to the area.
+Any more precipitation could lead to it being impassable, locals said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)